Enyo’s Mod 11 Solo PVE / Master Infiltrator / Executioner Build (With Video Guide)

 Well, welcome everyone.
-I’m Enyo, I’ve played Neverwinter (PC) for 3 1/2 years now.
-I’m the guild leader of Chronic Legion, which is part of The Winterfell Alliance.
-I’m here to present everything about my TR’s build.
-This guide includes my enchantments, my companions, mount bonuses, insignia bonuses, powers, feats, boons and what I’ve learned throughout the 3+ years I’ve played my TR.
+I’m Enyo, I’ve played Neverwinter for close to 4 years now.
+I’m a member of the guild Chronic Legion, which is part of The Winterfell Alliance.
+I’m here to share everything about my TR.
+This guide includes my enchantments, my companions, mount bonuses, insignia bonuses, powers, feats, boons as well as anything and everything I’ve learned throughout the 3+ years I’ve played my TR.
 I’ve personally never created a guide for my build before this one, so this is an adventure for me!
 And… let’s get started!

-So my build is basically Power/Recovery/Life steal build, low crit, which is different for a TR.
+So my build is basically Power/Recovery/Life steal build, lower crit, which is different for a TR.
 I prioritise Power above all other stats, especially since I have enough Armor Penetration (60% Resistance Ignored) as it stands.
 You may notice my Critical Strike is a little low; I haven’t invested too much into it, but recently I started working on it.
 The reason why, is even though I regenerate my stealth quickly which gives me 100% critical chance when and where I need it most – there’s still that percentage of battle-time where I don’t have that Critical Chance.
 Moving on – I’ve built up my life steal to help keep my HP up and help keep myself alive.
 Recovery is to reduce cool-downs on my Encounters, and build up my Action Points quickly.
 Critical Strike being of course to land more hits and deal more damage – but I’ve only gone up to 85-90% as Stealth can probably cover the rest (since it gives 100% critical chance!)
 In the end my TR is hard to kill off in PvE, and still capable to deal top DPS in various raids.
 It’s a slightly different take on TR’s, but I have fun with it irregardless!

 Choosing Your Race